We should not let our fears hold us back from pursuing our hopes.

 Earlier in this series on how to get into art galleries, I emphasized the value and attractiveness of confidence in yourself.
 Well, the same is true of how you feel about your work.
 It shows when you believe your work has value.

 Understanding how your actions and beliefs shape how others feel about your work is a significant way to boost your work’s value in their minds and yours.
-Your sincere belief will give you clarity and fortitude to avoid tempting business deals that are not suitable for your business or reputation.
+Your sincere belief will give you clarity and fortitude to avoid tempting business deals unsuitable for your business or reputation.

-Be mindful of all that is happening around you when working on getting into a gallery.
+Be mindful of everything happening around you when working on getting into a gallery.
 Use your instincts and insights to know when to close a deal with a gallery.
 You want to sense the gallery owner has genuine respect for your work.
 If you don’t get a believable commitment from them to market your artwork, you should walk away.

 How to Find Art Galleries Appropriate for Your Work.

 Back to research.
-I recommend using a map tool to draw concentric circles around where you live.
-Start with what’s in a one-day drive from where you live.
-By drawing a 400-mile radius around my home in Phoenix, Arizona, I find I can get to Los Angeles, Orange County, San Diego, Tucson, Santa Fe, Taos, Albuquerque, and Durango, CO.
+I recommend using a map tool to draw concentric circles around your home.
+Start with what’s within a one-day drive.
+By drawing a 400-mile radius around my home in Phoenix, Arizona, I can reach Los Angeles, Orange County, San Diego, Tucson, Santa Fe, Taos, Albuquerque, and Durango, CO.

 Getting into galleries map tool.